semani01/scalable-ecommerce-platform/README.md

 # scalable-ecommerce-platform
-A scalable e-commerce platform built with Django REST Framework and PostgreSQL, deployed on AWS.
+This project is a scalable e-commerce platform built using Django REST Framework and PostgreSQL, designed to handle complex queries and asynchronous tasks.
+It will be deployed on AWS Elastic Beanstalk.

+[Client] --> [Django REST Framework APIs] --> [PostgreSQL Database]
+                     |
+                [Redis Cache]